-The Grafana MCP server gives AI agents direct access to your Grafana instance and the surrounding observability ecosystem — dashboards, Prometheus metrics, Loki logs, ClickHouse analytics, CloudWatch metrics, Elasticsearch searches, alerting rules, incident management, OnCall schedules, and Sift investigations.
+The Grafana MCP server gives AI agents direct access to your Grafana instance and the surrounding observability ecosystem — dashboards, Prometheus metrics, Loki logs, Pyroscope profiling data, ClickHouse analytics, CloudWatch metrics, Elasticsearch searches, alerting rules, incident management, OnCall schedules, and Sift investigations.
 All from one server.

 It’s official.
 Grafana Labs builds and maintains it at grafana/mcp-grafana.
-With 2,500 GitHub stars, 294 forks, 473 commits, and 15+ releases since December 2025, it’s the most popular observability MCP server by community adoption — more than double Sentry’s 579 stars.
+With 2,900 GitHub stars, 340 forks, 19+ releases since December 2025, it’s the most popular observability MCP server by community adoption — nearly five times Sentry’s star count.
 Written in Go, licensed Apache 2.0.

 This is the second observability MCP server we’ve reviewed after Sentry (4/5).
 Where Sentry is deep and narrow — laser-focused on error tracking with proprietary AI analysis — Grafana is wide and extensible.
 It connects to whatever data sources your Grafana instance already has, which could be dozens of backends.
 The trade-off: breadth over depth.